astrolang/astro/README.md

 As part of targeting the high-performance community, Astro has features that benefit numerical computing environment.
 For example, it has builtin support for matrices, vectorization, unicode identifiers, etc. It also has no runtime-based [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC) as it is expected to be fast enough for real-time software like games.

-In order to match up with the expressiveness and productivity of dynamic programming languages, Astro adds full type inference, structural typing, and several other high-level abstractions that reduce boilerplate code commonly associated with statically-typed languages.
+In order to match up with the expressiveness and productivity of dynamic programming languages, Astro adds full type inference, structural typing, and some other high-level abstractions that reduce boilerplate code commonly associated with statically-typed languages.
 It feels like a scripting language for the most part.

 #### Python
 ```python